Last Updated on February 14, 2023 by Bilingual Kidspot

 8. Reading books with children helps to develop empathy

-When a child can put himself into the story it helps them to develop empathy.
+The importance of reading can also be shown when children develop empathy.
+When a child can put himself into the story this can happen.
 They identify with characters, and they feel what they are feeling.
 Children begin to understand and relate to emotions.

 9. Books are a form of entertainment